mchenetz/merakiapi-node/README.md

 # merakiapi-node
 This is a nodejs Meraki API.

-This API currently supports, "Get" functionality.
-More functionality will be added shortly.

 ##Instructions
 This API has been created for Node.js with use with the Meraki cloud.